dokku/dokku-mysql/README.md

 flags:

 - `-c|--config-options "--args --go=here"`: extra arguments to pass to the container create command (default: `None`)
+- `-D|--docker-options "--args"`: extra arguments to pass to the docker run command
 - `-C|--custom-env "USER=alpha;HOST=beta"`: semi-colon delimited environment variables to start the service with
 - `-i|--image IMAGE`: the image name to start the service with
 - `-I|--image-version IMAGE_VERSION`: the image version to start the service with